Heyimjiamin/Machine-Learning/README.md

 ### Logistic Regression Model
-The aim of the logistic regression model is to predict people's chances of getting diabetes based on their personal features.
+The aim of the logistic regression model is to predict people's chances of getting diabetes based on four features (age, weight, blood sugar, and gender).
 In data preprocessing, I classified genders with label encoding and adjusted the scale of the x data via standardization.
 The logistic regression model is built using the torch nn module.
 The methods used are:
 1. Cost function: Binary Cross Entropy (BCE)
 3. Optimizer: Stochastic Gradient Descent (SGD)